Beer Home Brewing – New Lessons and Discoveries

 Last night I bottled my second batch of beer, and maaaan was it a challenge.
-As mentioned in my previous post [(Home)Brewing Some Beer], the Mr. Beer kit is a good way to begin to learn the craft of beer making.
+As mentioned in my previous post [(Home)Brewing Some Beer], the Mr. Beer kit is a good way to begin to learn the craft.
 The equipment leaves something to be desired, however, as it’s cheap.
 But as we’ve all heard, “you get what you pay for.”
 Everything is plastic, which means replacement parts are required at some point.
 Unfortunately, in my case, the need for a replacement part came much too soon.
-The spigot on the fermenting tank stopped working after brewing the very first batch, and the discovery of that came at a most inopportune time.
+The spigot on the fermenting tank stopped working after brewing the very first batch, and the discovery of that came at a most inopportune time...

-While prepping the second batch (American Blonde Ale), I went through the motions – sanitize all the required tools/boil water in a pot/mix in the hopped malt – and discovered that the sanitized water wouldn’t pass through the spigot on the fermenting tank.
+While prepping the second batch (American Blonde Ale), I was working through the regimen – sanitize all the required tools/boil water in a pot/mix in the hopped malt – and discovered that the sanitized water wouldn’t pass through the spigot on the fermenting tank.
 So the only option was to flip the fermenting tank over to dump out the water.
 I then removed the spigot from the tank to see what was up.
 The assembly is designed so that hitting the “push” button activates a bar inside that pulls down on a rubberized seal, allowing liquid to pass through the valve.
 Well, the bar had somehow become disconnected from the rubberized enclosure, so the “push” button activated nothing.
-Since the spigot wasn’t leaking, I had no choice but to go ahead and reassemble it so the “wort” and yeast could do their thing.
+Since the spigot wasn’t leaking, I had no choice but to go ahead and reassemble it, in order to have a place for the “wort” and yeast to do their thing.

 Mr. Beer’s Customer Service dept. was a big help.
 I let them know the equipment failed after just a single use, and they promptly sent me a replacement/redesigned spigot.
-It sure is nice to have, though it’s hard to remove a tap when its seal is helping keep liquid in the fermenting tank.
+It sure is nice to have, although the replacement part isn't helpful while liquid is already in the fermenting tank.

 My wife and I schemed and debated on the best approach to get the beer out for bottling.
 Ultimately, I ended up turning the faulty spigot counter-clockwise until beer began pouring out.
 I really hope the liquid didn’t get too agitated/aerated, as it flowed down into the sanitized pitcher I put in the sink.
 In retrospect, the better idea probably would have been to sanitize a ladle and slowly, scoop by scoop, move the beer into the pitcher.
 Once enough beer poured out of the tank, I was able to reach in and install the new spigot.